 If you have no-match on the LoTW record please ask me via email - I will check and play fair.

-Thanks for reading, de Han JE1BMJ QM05BR
+Thanks for reading, see you soon on the band(s) de Han JE1BMJ QM05BR

 Also thanks to the Chief and all of the Staffs of the QRZ dot com.